 SELECTIVE LASER SINTERING TECHNIQUE.
 (SLS)

 The process simply entails using a laser beam.
-This beam’s heat fuses together small particles of plastic, ceramic or glass to come up with a solid 3D object.
+This beam’s heat fuses together small particles of plastic, ceramic, or glass to come up with a solid 3D object.

 Like all methods of 3D printing, this one too does start with a CAD model that is then converted to STL format first before it is printed.
-The laser heats the powder to just below boiling point or slightly above it so as to fuse the particles.
+The laser heats the powder to just below a boiling point or slightly above it so as to fuse the particles.

 Upon forming the initial layer, the platform of the SLS machine drops by less than 0.1mm which exposes a new layer of powder to trace and fuse together.
-This continues till the object has been printed.
+This continues until the object has been printed.

 Accuracy, quality, aesthetics, and detail simply define what you expect from Stereolithography which is otherwise known as SLA or SL in short.